projectcalico/calico/docs/source/ipv6.rst

    -  DHCPv6 allows VMs to get their orchestrator-allocated IPv6 address.

--  For container environments, rather than using Router Advertisements and DHCPv6, we enable Proxy-NDP on the host.
+-  For container environments, we don't Dnsmasq:

+   - rather than using Router Advertisements to create the default route, we Proxy NDP to ensure that routes to all machines go via the compute host.

+   - rather than using DHCPv6 to allocate IPv6 addresses, we allocate the IPv6
+     address directly to the container interface betfore we move it into the container.

 -  BIRD6 runs between the compute hosts to distribute routes.